 Today the recommendations for postexposure prophylaxis involve the use of 3-antivirals.
 The drug treatment should be initiated as soon as possible, preferably within hours of exposure.
 The duration of treatment is for 4 weeks.

 Currently, the CDC recommends using two nucleoside reverse transcriptase inhibitors (NRTIs) combined with a third drug, which is usually a protease inhibitor.
 For example, one may combine Tenofovir, emtricitabine plus either dolutegravir or raltegravir.
 Zidovudine is no longer utilized in this drug regimen because it has not been shown to offer any additional advantage.
 See CDC guidelines for additional alternate basic regimens and alternate expanded regimens (Prophylaxis and Post Exposure Treatments).

 Once a needlestick injury has occurred, the healthcare worker must seek emergency care.
 The site of the needlestick must be thoroughly rinsed with saline or water, and the wound must be cleaned.
 In most cases, there is no need to use antiseptic solutions to wash the area.
 Wound infections usually do not develop within the first 24 hours.
 Following the injury, there is acute pain, and then most individuals have no other immediate symptoms.
 However, anxiety, panic, and apprehension are very common because of the fear of contracting a viral infection.

-It is important to follow all state, institution and federal guidelines for reporting all needlestick exposures.
-There is also a federal law which ensures that all employers of such injuries receive complete medical coverage, including post-exposure prophylaxis and vaccine within a reasonable time at no cost to the employee.
+It is important to follow all state, institution, and federal guidelines for reporting all needlestick exposures.
+There is also a federal law that ensures that all employers of such injuries receive complete medical coverage, including post-exposure prophylaxis and vaccine within a reasonable time at no cost to the employee.

 Rapid HIV testing